TRU Blog

 Truman Winner

 Denton Williams is a Public Programs / Public Relations intern at the Harry S. Truman Presidential Library and Museum and the Truman Library Institute.
-He is receiving a Bachelor’s in Public Relations from Webster University.
+He received a Bachelor’s in Public Relations from Webster University.
+This post was originally published in July 2019.

 Join our email list to receive Truman updates right in your inbox: